kelleygunner/vantastickick/README.md

 Project is pretty easy and it can be easily played (I asked 8-year-old child to play) by eveyone.
 Only one thing can have possible problems is Input Control.
 For enerprise version I would suggest to add a small tutor that can help to get into the input control to prevent users drop because they don't understand how to kick the ball.
+# Performance and Optimization
+Processor: update methods aren't used (Input only)
+Memory: there are no Instantiations and Destroy, Object Pool Graphics and shaders: No optimization (Prototype version)